 Q. Can you provide a full copy of my session on an external hard drive or DVD?

-we can copy your session data to an external hard drive (USB or Firewire) and/or DVD.
+we can copy your session data to an external hard drive (USB, Firewire, or Thunderbolt) and/or DVD.
 You are billed at the normal hourly rate for the time it takes to transfer the data or burn to DVD(s).

 Q. What happens if I am late for my session?

 A. As stated in the recording contract, you will be billed from the time the session is scheduled.
 Traffic is often very heavy in the bay area - we recommend you factor this into your travel time.